browsermedia/browsercms/README.markdown

 particularly on:

 * Javascripts (there are at least a couple of functions that manipulate toolbar buttons)
-* Models (some models output strings that need translation)

 ## Creating your own locale files